jchilders/dotfiles/README.md

+Zsh/Neovim/Tmux configurations targeted towards Ruby on Rails development under macOS.
+There are two design goals:

-Zsh/Neovim/Tmux configurations targeted towards Rails development under macOS.
-A design goal is to be able to do as much work as possible without your hands ever needing to leave the home row.
+1. Be able to do as much work as possible without your hands ever needing to leave the home row
+2. Be able to open files in as few keystrokes as possible

 The core toolchain is tmux, zsh, neovim, and fzf.

 # Installation

-'make install` - Installs homebrew, Ruby, default homebrew formalae (including tmux), builds Neovim from source, and links all config files.
-Typically used when spinning up a new laptop.
+`make install` - Installs homebrew, Ruby, default homebrew formalae (including tmux), builds Neovim from source, and links all configuation files (dotfiles).
+Typically used when needing to bootstrap up a new laptop used in development.

-`make stow` - Link config files (dotfiles) only
+`make dotfiles` - Links configuation files (dotfiles) only, without installing anything

-`make` - See all avaialable targets
+`make` - List all available targets

 # zsh
 ## Mappings